attack-monkey/flat-code-guide/README.md

 **Don't use more than one return in a function.
 This breeds blocks of conditional code.**

-**Don't use `for` (or any other imperative looping.
-They all use mutation - instead use recursive functions and Array.prototype methods)**
+**Use `for` with caution (Same goes for any other imperative looping).

+`for` uses mutation, which is something that we try to avoid.
+The alternative is to use recursive functions and Array.prototype methods).
+This is a safer, and  cleaner approach than a `for` loop - but if you are processing millions of iterations - `for` is faster.
+Most of the time though - the recursive option is far better!

 ### Summary